andrew/ultimate-awesome/README.md

 - [Awesome-Efficient-Inference-for-LRMs](https://github.com/yueliu1999/Awesome-Efficient-Inference-for-LRMs) - Awesome-Efficient-Inference-for-LRMs is a collection of state-of-the-art, novel, exciting, token-efficient methods for Large Reasoning Models (LRMs).
 It contains papers, codes, datasets, evaluations, and analyses.
 - [Awesome-Earth-Artificial-Intelligence](https://github.com/ESIPFed/Awesome-Earth-Artificial-Intelligence) - A curated list of Earth Science's Artificial Intelligence (AI) tutorials, notebooks, software, datasets, courses, books, video lectures and papers.
 Contributions most welcome.
 - [awesome-legacy-code](https://github.com/legacycoderocks/awesome-legacy-code) - A curated list of legacy systems with publicly available source code.
-- [awesome-i2p](https://github.com/mikalv/awesome-i2p) - A curated list of awesome I2P implementations, libraries, resources, projects, and shiny things.
-I2P is an anonymous overlay network - a network within a network.
-It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
 - [Awesome-Graph-Research-ICML2024](https://github.com/azminewasi/Awesome-Graph-Research-ICML2024) - All graph/GNN papers accepted at the International Conference on Machine Learning (ICML) 2024.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
 - [Awesome-Low-Level-Vision-Research-Groups](https://github.com/Kobaayyy/Awesome-Low-Level-Vision-Research-Groups) - A Collection of Low Level Vision Research Groups.